Prepare for Orientation

 Learn more about courses and programs that you may participate in during your time at UND, including:

 Step 9: Apply for financial aid and housing

 If you haven't done so already, make sure that you've taken the necessary steps to apply for financial aid and housing.

-If you are interested in living in one of the UND residence halls, visit the Housing Office website to research housing options, apply online, or download a printed application.
+If you're interested in living in one of the UND residence halls, visit housing.UND.edu to research housing options, apply online, or download a printed application.

 Make sure you bring the following items to Orientation:

 - A printed copy of the confirmation email for your Orientation reservation.